Date of Degree

 Copyright 2011 Frederick Douglass Staten

 Staten, Frederick Douglass.
-"Examining the influence of the residential school for the deaf experience on deaf identity." dissertation, University of Iowa, 2011.
+"Examining the influence of the residential school for the deaf experience on deaf identity."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.